34+ Creative Summer Fundraising Ideas

 6. Summer Field Day

 And who’s to say you can’t host a field day for adults?
 Use team-based registration to create a throwback-themed event.
 Bonus points for teams that go all in on the nostalgia and show up wearing gym clothes from the ’70s or ’80s.

-7. Swim, Bike, or Run-a-thon
+7. Swim, Bike, or Run-a-Thon

 8. The County Fair

 Could your organization help run one element or event in exchange for recognition and possible donations?
-For example, the fair might accept entry fees to a specific show or competition on behalf of your organization and ask your staff to volunteer in exchange.
+For example, you might offer to co-host a silent online auction or raffle.

 9. Disc Golf